SirSobhan0/zfshotter0/README.md

-# ZFShotter
+# ZFShotter0

-ZFShotter is a utility designed to automate the creation of ZFS snapshots and replicate them to remote servers
+ZFShotter0 is a utility designed to automate the creation of ZFS snapshots and replicate them to remote servers